publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptVI/m__us_usc_t26_s175.md

                 (ii) if there is no plan described in clause (i), any soil conservation plan of a comparable State agency.

-            (B) __Certain wetland, etc., activities not qualified.—__
+            (B) __Certain wetland, etc.__

-            Subsection (a) shall not apply to any expenditures in connection with the draining or filling of wetlands or land preparation for center pivot irrigation systems.
+            , activities not qualified.—Subsection (a) shall not apply to any expenditures in connection with the draining or filling of wetlands or land preparation for center pivot irrigation systems.

     (d) __When method may be adopted__